olebole/irafdoc/doc/ctioslit.setairmass.rst

   <h3>Algorithms</h3>
   <!-- BeginSection: 'ALGORITHMS' -->
   <p>
-  The mean airmass is calculated uses the formula described in <tt>"Some Factors Affecting the Accuracy of Stellar Photometry with CCDs"</tt> by P.
+  The mean airmass is calculated uses the formula described in <span style="font-family: monospace;">"Some Factors Affecting the Accuracy of Stellar Photometry with CCDs"</span> by P.
   Stetson, DAO preprint, September 1988.
 This simple formula is:
   </p>
   <pre>